lincolnyouree/Yellow-Slotmachine/README.md

 * As a user, I should be able to keep a running total of my money.
 * As a user, I should be paid the correct amount when I win a spin.
 * As a user, I should see a message after each spin indicating whether I have won, lost, or can spin again.
-* As a user, I should see confetti and a winning message when I win a spin.

 ## Stretch Goals:
-* Allow user to increase and decrease bet amount.
+* Allow user to custamize bet amount.
 * Spinning reels.
 * Additional winning combinations.
+* Add confetti after win.
 * Mobile responsiveness.